(last updated: 25.02.2019)

 After Slovenia attained independence on 25 June 1991, Estonia recognised the independent Republic of Slovenia on 25 September 1991.
 Diplomatic relations between the two countries were established on 11 December 1991.

-On 27 November 2015, Slovenia opened an honorary consulate in Tallinn.
+In November 2015, Slovenia opened an honorary consulate in Tallinn.
 Slovenia's honorary consul is attorney-at-law Tõnis Tamme.

 |May 2017||Prime Minister Jüri Ratas|

 |June 2013||President Toomas Hendrik Ilves|

 |September 2008||President Toomas Hendrik Ilves|

 |May 2011||President Danilo Türk|